to Mount Holyoke College Bushido-Kai Karate

 philosophy.
 Under the direction of Tsukasa Mabuni, Soke (Shito-Ryu)

-and Kubota Takuyuki, Soke (Gosoku-Ryu) Arrighi, Kyoshi has taken
+and Kubota Takayuki, Soke (Gosoku-Ryu) Arrighi, Sensei has taken

 the best of both styles and used them as the frame work for her